jdittrich/StatistikFalschGemacht/regression.rst

 ..
 This example used simulated data, but it's based on real (and surprising) observations of Pennsylvania public schools.\ :cite:p:`Wainer:2007wr`

+Ein anderes Beispiel: Die Landkreise in den Vereinigten Staaten die die niedrigsten Anteil an Menschen mit :index`Nierenkrebs` haben sind oft in ländlichen Gegenden des Mittleren Westens, Südens und Westes.
+Wie kann das sein?
+Man kann sich viele erklärungen vorstellen: in ländlichen Gegenden gibt es frischen Luft, Menschen bewegen sich mehr und leben vielleicht ein weniger stressiges Leben.
+Vielleicht senken diese Faktoren die Krebsrate.

+..
 Another example: In the United States, counties with the lowest rates of :index:`kidney cancer` tend to be Midwestern, Southern and Western rural counties.
 How could this be?
 You can think of many explanations: rural people get more exercise, inhale less polluted air, and perhaps lead less stressful lives.
 Perhaps these factors lower their cancer rates.

+Andererseits sind die Landkreise mit den höchsten Krebsraten oft in ländlichen Gebieten des Mittleren Westes, Wesetes oder Südens der USA.

+..
 On the other hand, counties with the highest rates of kidney cancer tend to be Midwestern, Southern and Western rural counties.

+Das Problem, natürlich, ist das ländliche Landkreise die kleinste Einwohnerzahl haben.
+Ein einziger Patient mit Nierenkrebs in eine Landkreis mit zehn Einwohnern macht, dass dieser Landkreis die höchste Krebsrate in der ganzen Nation hat.
+Kleine Landkreise haben variablere Krebsraten, einfach weil sie so wenige Einwohner haben. \ :cite:p:`Gelman:1999g`i

+..
 The problem, of course, is that rural counties have the smallest populations.
 A single kidney cancer patient in a county with ten residents gives that county the highest kidney cancer rate in the nation.
 Small counties hence have vastly more variable kidney cancer rates, simply because they have so few